How Eli Manning remains one of NFL's fittest 37-year-olds

 Even though Manning has struggled on the field the past few years, it doesn't appear to be his body that is letting him down.
 He's still in quality shape, even if there are days at training camp when his ball flutters.
 His arm remains relatively strong.

-His father, Archie, himself a former NFL quarterback, said earlier this summer he believes Eli is throwing the ball better at 37 than he did at 27.
+His father, Archie, himself a former NFL quarterback, said earlier this summer that he believes Eli is throwing the ball better at 37 than he did at 27.
 Ten years ago, Eli was coming off his first Super Bowl victory.

 This is also one of the reasons new Giants general manager Dave Gettleman recommitted to Manning after a tumultuous 2017, when he was benched while Geno Smith started a late-season game in Oakland.
 It ended Manning's streak of 210 consecutive games started.